 -

-Imaging tests: Using scans to detect structural abnormalities that may contribute to apnea.
+Imaging tests: Using scans to detect structural abnormalities that may contribute to apnoea.

 During the diagnostic process, doctors may use several methods, such as: